ngwd/CSVAggregation/README.md

 To run the program with the sample data run `make run`.

 ## Submitting Your Solution
-If you've applied to a job at Exyn and asked to submit your solution this is how:

 ### Run `make patch`
 When you've finished solving the problem and are happy with your work run `make patch` from the command line in the root of this project repository.
-This will generate a file named `exyn_interview_solution.patch`.
+This will generate a file named `interview_solution.patch`.

 ### Submit Your Solution
-Once you've generated a patch file please submit it via the link you were provided with by your Exyn contact.
-Afterwards a software engineer from Exyn will look at your solution.
+Once you've generated a patch file please submit it via the link you were provided with by your contact.
+Afterwards a software engineer will look at your solution.
 If you run into problems, or have questions please feel free to reach out to your contact with questions.